 In most conversations, any kind of information needs to be collected.
-There, it does not matter if the user talks to a real human or an artificial intelligence.
+There, it does not matter if the user talks to a real human or artificial intelligence.
 However, when one listens to a human dialog, it may be noticed that questions are answered in a variety of ways -- for example answers can be changed.
 In order to provide such a dynamic, open, and human-like dialog structure, Cognigy introduced Slot Fillers.

 Questions can be combined with Slot Fillers to create a so-called "Missing Pattern".
 This mechanism keeps asking the user for the missing information in a very natural way until all questions have been answered.